Introduction

 8. Jim Wilder Has Helped Many

 SSR claims that, “Proof that [Wilder’s Life Works Model] is working well comes from the list of churches, groups, and movements who have used the Life Model without finding any conflict with what they believe.” (p.
 18) Again, I agree with what the authors of SSR write here, and say the same in HWLOM pp. 130-31.
 However, this doesn’t engage the concern of my book: that when proving pastoral advice, neurotheologians are very helpful, but that neurotheologians are helpful to others in spite of, not in virtue of their physicalism (HWLOM pp. 122-29).
-My further concern is that, even if helpful temporarily, the risks entailed by this anthropology impede loving God (HWLOM chapter 9) and loving others (HWLOM chapter 10) well.
+My further concern is that, even if helpful temporarily, the risks entailed by this anthropology over time impede loving God (HWLOM chapter 9) and loving others (HWLOM chapter 10) well.

 9. Jim Wilder’s Dates at Fuller Seminary Do Not Overlap with Murphy or Green (We Now Agree)